RhoneLachner/rhonelachner/README.md

 <h2> About: </h2>

  <h4>  Hello!
-My name is Rhone and I am a Full-Stack Software Engineer,
-Product Manager, and Musician based in Vancouver, WA. </h4>
+I am a Full-Stack Software Engineer and Musician based in Portland, Oregon. </h4>

-With a creative eye, positive outlook, adaptive resilience, and broad skillset, I bring a methodical, </br>
- human-centered, and holistic approach to all that I do.

 ---